santiagollera/marbellasolar/exampleSite/content/english/_index.md

   - title: Quality First
     images:
     - "/images/marbella-solar-1.jpg"
-    content: Having a good reputation in the area for the quality of each finished project
+    content: We use high quality electronics and the best materials to give a 10-year guarantee with complete peace of mind.
+Don't take risks work with the better professionals of Marbella Solar
     button:
       enable: true
       label: Check it out